carpentries-incubator/python-text-analysis/_episodes/02-preprocessing.md

 ## Preprocessing
 To prepare our text for use in an NLP model, we first need to select an appropriate model for our task.
 Spacy is a python program capable of doing a variety of tasks.
-We will be using spacy for our lessons.
+We will be using spacy for our lessons, but there are other packages in Python such as NLTK, pytorch, and gensim which also implement text analysis tools.
 Let's load spacy now.

 ~~~